Experienced. Hands-on. Efficient.

 Dan began his career at Sequent Computer, an early pioneer in highly scalable business systems.
 He was the inaugural lead for the successful server consolidation program at Sun Microsystems, and was at IBM in the strategically important mainframe and Power systems groups.
 He is a graduate of the University of Chicago Booth School of Business with a focus on finance and marketing.

-Prior to Orion, Celia held a variety of senior director and manager positions at Oracle and Sun Microsystems, in North America Marketing, Global Campaigns, Enterprise Server Marketing, Message & Evidence Marketing, Competitive Intelligence and Workgroup Servers Product Marketing.
-In these roles, she has covered both global and regional businesses.
-Previously, Celia worked at the International Monetary Fund providing economic analysis for the former Soviet countries.
+She brings years of experience in the technology industry with positions up to the director level at Oracle and Sun Microsystems, in North America Marketing, Global Campaigns, Enterprise Server Marketing, Message & Evidence Marketing, Competitive Intelligence and Product Marketing.
+In these roles, she has covered both global and regional business lines.
+At OrionX, Celia has developed demand generation and marketing programs for companies from start-ups to Fortune 500.

 She holds a Masters in Business Administration from the Tuck School of Business at Dartmouth College and a Bachelor’s degree in International Economies and Rhetoric from UC Berkeley.

 Laura is an experienced marketing consultant who has a fascination with the intersection of creativity and technology.
 She has experience with creating PR & social media campaigns, web design & implementation, content creation, and event management.
 She also has a background in film production, crowdfunding, blogging and podcast creation.

 Prior to working with OrionX, Laura worked as an independent consultant for many years, and was a Social Media Manager at CA Technologies and Healthline Networks.
 She has written for Backstage, Ideaing, and is the Assistant Editor-in-Chief of Ms. in the Biz.
 She is an alumna of New York University’s Tisch School of the Arts.